AlexisTM/humans-generator/README.md

 - Thanks: People you'd like to thank.
 - Site: Details about the site (standards, components and software);
 - Note: A small note to add at the end.
-- Out: The destination path and filename.
+- Out: The destination path.
 - Callback: Function to execute upon completion (parameters are 'error', 'response' and 'data').

 Team, Thanks, Site and Note can be a String, Array or Hash.
 Defaults are shown below: